Barasat Junction railway station

 Barasat Junction is a Kolkata Suburban Railway station in Barasat.
 It is one of the major suburban railway stations in North 24 Parganas district, West Bengal, India.
 Generally, people commuting daily use this station for travelling to Kolkata's Central Business District or other towns, with the busiest times at the station being the morning and evening peak periods.
 This station provides the facility of separate rest rooms for both male & female passengers.
 Barasat Junction Railway station consists of 6 permanent platforms (Platform no: 1–6).

-Station Complex
+Station complex

 A reservation counter for booking long-distance railway tickets in the early morning and regular non-reservation tickets booking are all time available.
 Tickets can be collected from the main ticket counter at the junction of platform no. 1.
 Two smart card booths are operational for ticket purchasing through the use computerised smart cards.

 A railway car shade forms a part of the station's overall structure, having been designed to cover two trains for rail engine and car maintenance.

+Redevelopment

+In 2024, Ministry of Railways allocated ₹28.83 crore for the redevelopment purpose of this station under the Amrit Bharat Station Scheme.